eloisetaylor5693/search-films/README.md

 - Added testing

 ## Features not delivered
-- rating stars
+- Searching for a film using the search bar on the Browse Films page
-- searching for a film
+- Rating stars on the Film Details page

 ## Notes